vildanasutkovic/TrelloSmoke/README.md

 # Trello App.postman_environment.json
 In this file, there are all variables with their values that are used for performed smoke test.
 Used variables are key, token, board_id, board_name, card_id, list_id_mobitel, list_id_frizider, anidas_id, vildanas_id, card_name.
 These variables are updated regularly according to the tests performed.

-# Running Trello App from terminal using Postman
+# Running Trello App from terminal using newman
 First, open Command Prompt or Terminal on your device.
 When it is opened, type "**newman run path_of_collection_file -e path_of_environment_file**" (without quotes), and press Enter.
 Your line should look something like this

 **newman run /Users/vildana/Desktop/TrelloApp/Trello.App.postman_collection.json  -e /Users/vildana/Desktop/TrelloApp/Trello.App.postman_environment.json**